Weightlessness: Space motion sickness

 Even when the nausea and vomiting resolve, some central nervous system symptoms may persist which may degrade the astronaut's performance.
 Graybiel and Knepton proposed the term "sopite syndrome" to describe symptoms of lethargy and drowsiness associated with motion sickness in 1976.
 Since then, their definition has been revised to include "...a symptom complex that develops as a result of exposure to real or apparent motion and is characterized by excessive drowsiness, lassitude, lethargy, mild depression, and reduced ability to focus on an assigned task."
-Together, these symptoms may pose a substantial threat (albeit temporary) to the astronaut who must remain attentive to life and death issues at all times.
+Together, these symptoms may pose a substantial threat (albeit temporary) to the astronaut who must remain attentive to life-and-death issues at all times.

 SMS is most commonly thought to be a disorder of the vestibular system that occurs when sensory information from the visual system (sight) and the proprioceptive system (posture, position of the body) conflicts with misperceived information from the semicircular canals and the otoliths within the inner ear.
 This is known as the 'neural mismatch theory' and was first suggested in 1975 by Reason and Brand.
 Alternatively, the fluid shift hypothesis suggests that weightlessness reduces the hydrostatic pressure on the lower body causing fluids to shift toward the head from the rest of the body.
-These fluid shifts are thought to increase cerebrospinal fluid pressure (causing back aches), intracranial pressure (causing headaches), and inner ear fluid pressure (causing vestibular dysfunction).
+These fluid shifts are thought to increase cerebrospinal fluid pressure (causing backaches), intracranial pressure (causing headaches), and inner ear fluid pressure (causing vestibular dysfunction).

 Despite a multitude of studies searching for a solution to the problem of SMS, it remains an ongoing problem for space travel.
 Most non-pharmacological countermeasures such as training and other physical maneuvers have offered minimal benefit.
 Thornton and Bonato noted, "Pre- and inflight adaptive efforts, some of them mandatory and most of them onerous, have been, for the most part, operational failures."
 To date, the most common intervention is promethazine, an injectable antihistamine with antiemetic properties, but sedation can be a problematic side effect.
 Other common pharmacological options include metoclopramide, as well as oral and transdermal application of scopolamine, but drowsiness and sedation are common side effects for these medications as well.